-Stude ent l Name Date of Assessment: - leted form must be attached to the selfection each year. assessment narrative and submitted to the AnRS Departn nent Office before etion of Milestones: ease enter the term of completion (e.g.) Winter, 2015) next to milestones achieved for your current degree. formed (enter names at right): Dept: program of study meeting: program of study to AnRS Office: program of study to Grad School: Dept: Prelim ıs sch neduled for (Ph.D.): Prelim s pas ssed on (Ph.D.): - Final e exam scheduled for: of Pro ogre Profe Professor Assessment Poss: Pessor(s): Please discuss your With your student. narrative atures: viewed my student's milestones (above) and se e, have completed the 'Major Professor Assessr d confirmed my student understands my respo ment of Progress' YES I NO QUESTION Student is making satisfactory progress in completing his/her course work.
-Major Prof essor Signature(s) Date Student is making satisfactory progress in fieldwork, data collection analysis Student is making satisfactory progress in completing his/her thesis.
-Student has participated in professional development opportunities.
-I underst e Member Signature(s) (optional) and my major professor(s)' assessment of my p Date progress (left), Student has provided service to the department or college.
-Service is not required, but may contribute and am i now submitting this fully completed form to the self-assessment narrative attached. e AnRS Office to professional development.
-Student Sig gnature Date
+Stud ent Name Date of Assessment: - leted form must be attached to the self- each year. assessı ment narrative and submitted to the AnRS Departn nent Office before etion of Milestones: ease enter the term of completion (e.g.) Winter, 2023) next to milestones achieved for your current degree. formed (enter names at right): Dept: program of study meeting: program of study to AnRS Office: Subm itted program of study to Grad School: Committee Member Names: Dept: Prelin ns sch neduled for (Ph.D.): Prelim ns pa ssed on (Ph.D.): Final 6 exam scheduled for: of Pr Major ogre Prof Professor Assessment Pess: Pessor(s): Please discuss your With your student.
+I ha Signatures: ave reviewed my student's milestones (above) and secretive, have completed the 'Major Professor Assessit), and confirmed my student understands my respo ment of Progress' YES NO QUESTION Student is making satisfactory progress in completing his/her course work.
+Maj or Professor Signature(s) Date Student is making satisfactory progress in fieldwork, data collection analysis Student is making satisfactory progress in completing his/her thesis.
+Student has participated in professional development opportunities. l ur nmittee Member Signature(s) (optional) Inderstand my major professor(s)' assessment of my professor(s) Student has provided service to the department or college.
+Service is not required, but may contribute d am now submitting this fully completed form to th h my self-assessment narrative attached. e AnRS Office to professional development.
+Stud lent Signature Date